'Woman, 20, who gouged out eyes while high on meth talks about new life

 "My dreams are colorful, and it's like being able to see again," she said.
 "They can be strange, and switch scenes really quickly.
 But it's comforting because it's colourful.
 I like sleeping a lot because it's like I can see."

-Muthart shared that most have been sympathetic when encountering her and have shared their own stories with battling drug addiction with the woman.
+Muthart shared that most have been sympathetic when encountering her and have shared their own stories about battling drug addiction with her.

-She said: "People that are actually on drugs will understand that drugs are capable of doing the things that they did to me.
-Sharing my story might make them realize that, or it might encourage them to stop."
+She said: "People who are actually on drugs will understand that drugs are capable of doing the things that they did to me.
+Sharing my story might make them realise that, or it might encourage them to stop."

 Muthart will undergo a three-week rehabilitation course with the South Carolina Commission of the Blind in hopes of improving her orientation and mobility.